AlanTowleGH/SpringBoot-Jenkins/README.md

 Create 2 Ubuntu 20.04 instances on gcp with a public IP

-Name one jenkins and one app
+Name one jenkins and one app!

 Open ports 22, 8080 on both with a firewall rule